7 Holiday Prep Tasks to Do Right Now (So You Can Enjoy the Holiday Season)

 While some people frown upon this, I see no problem in proactively sending a wish list of items you want to people you know are going to give you a gift.
 Send a small variety (so they still have the option to choose) with exact links.
 With all of the talk of reducing clutter and donating items in our homes, I think there is something particularly helpful about getting gifts you truly want and will keep over time.

 Editor’s Note: This article contains affiliate links.
-Wit & Delight uses affiliate links as a source of revenue to fund operations of the business and to be less dependent on branded content.
+Wit & Delight uses affiliate links as a source of revenue to fund the operations of the business and to be less dependent on branded content.
 Wit & Delight stands behind all product recommendations.
 Still have questions about these links or our process?
 Feel free to email us.

-BY Kate Arends - October 24, 2022
+BY Kate Arends - November 6, 2023

 6 Comments